Perito Moreno

 Geology

 The park's terrain reflects its position in the Patagonian Andes, where ancient granitic basement rocks have been intruded by Jurassic volcanic formations.
-Glacial erosion during the Pleistocene created the park's characteristic U-shaped valleys and moraine-dammed lakes, including Lagos Posadas, Pueyrredón, and Belgrano.
-The Meseta del Viento is a basalt plateau from Cenozoic volcanism.
-Mountain peaks including Cerro Perito Moreno (3,491 m) and Cerro San Lorenzo (3,706 m, the highest in Patagonia) rise at the park's edge.
-Ongoing glacial recession is actively reshaping the upper valleys.
+Glacial erosion during the Pleistocene created the park's characteristic U-shaped valleys and moraine-dammed lakes, including Lagos Belgrano, Mogote, Volcán, and Burmeister.
+[1] The Meseta del Viento is a basalt plateau from Cenozoic volcanism.
+Cerro San Lorenzo (3,706 m), the highest peak in southern Patagonia, rises near the park's edge.
+[2] Ongoing glacial recession is actively reshaping the upper valleys.

 Climate And Weather